Go Back Email Link

 You can make this sauce ahead of time and reheat it:

-• For reheating with the pasta already in the sauce, add some water as needed to loosen up the sauce.
-Don't overdo the water!
+• When reheating with the pasta already in the sauce, add water as needed to loosen the sauce—don't overdo the water!

 Nutritional Info – Please keep in mind that the nutritional information provided is only an estimate and can vary based on the products used.